Dorothy Bromiley

-Dorothy Bromiley Phelan (born 18 September 1930) is a British former film, stage and television actress and authority on historic domestic needlework.
+Dorothy Bromiley Phelan (18 September 1930 – 3 May 2024) was a British film, stage and television actress.
+In later life she became an authority and writer on historic domestic needlework.

-Life
+Early life and education

+Bromiley was born in Manchester, Lancashire, England on 18 September 1930.
+She was the only child of Frank Bromiley and Ada Winifred (née Thornton).

+Bromiley attended the Royal Central School of Speech and Drama.

+Career

-Born in Manchester, Lancashire, the only child of Frank Bromiley and Ada Winifred (née Thornton).
-Bromiley played a role in a Hollywood film before returning to the UK where, in 1954, she started work as assistant stage manager at the Central Library Theatre, Manchester; followed by a West End stage role in The Wooden Dish directed by the exiled US film and theatre director Joseph Losey (who became Bromiley's husband from 1956 to 1963).
-They have a son by this relationship, the actor Joshua Losey.
-Since 1963 Bromiley has lived with the Dublin-born actor and writer Brian Phelan (who appeared in the 1965 film Four in the Morning), they have a daughter, Kate.
+Bromiley played a role in a Hollywood film before returning to the U.K. where, in 1954, she started work as assistant stage manager at the Central Library Theatre, Manchester; followed by a West End stage role in The Wooden Dish directed by the exiled American film and theatre director Joseph Losey.
+He became Bromiley's husband in 1956, and the two remained married until 1963.
+They had a son by this relationship, the actor Joshua Losey.

-Education

-Bromiley attended the Royal Academy of Dramatic Art.

-Films
+Film

 Bromiley successfully auditioned for the role of Gloria in the Hollywood film The Girls of Pleasure Island (Paramount, 1952).
 Her major roles in several British films include sixth former Paulette at Angel Hill Grammar School (aged 26 at the time) in It's Great to Be Young (1956) in which Bromiley's singing voice for the Paddy Roberts/ Lester Powell Ray Martin song "You are My First Love" was dubbed by Edna Savage (and by Ruby Murray in the pre-credits sequence), Rose in A Touch Of The Sun (1956) co-starring with Frankie Howerd, Sarah in Zoo Baby (1957) with Angela Baddeley, Small Hotel (1957), Angela in The Criminal (1960) and a minor role in The Servant (1963), the latter two directed by Losey.